Shakhawatr/Demo/README.md

 # Demo
-This is just an example
+This is just an example.
 Author - Shakhawat hossain